R3DRUN3/sploitcraft/ci-cd/ppe/github-actions/README.md

 This GitHub Action workflow (`command-injection-demo`) triggers on the creation of issue comments.
 Upon activation, it retrieves the body of the comment (`${{ github.event.comment.body }}`) and echoes it directly within the workflow execution environment.
 The vulnerability lies in the lack of input sanitization for `${{ github.event.comment.body }}`.
-Since the workflow echoes this variable without any validation or sanitization, an attacker can potentially inject arbitrary operating system (OS) commands into the workflow.
+Since the workflow echoes this variable without any validation or sanitization, an attacker can potentially pipe and inject arbitrary operating system commands into the workflow.
 By crafting a malicious comment, an attacker could exploit this vulnerability to execute unauthorized commands within the GitHub Actions environment and exfiltrate the secrets (`AWS_API_KEY`, `MYSQL_CONNECTION_STRING` and `GENERIC_TOKEN`).